-Lowell Hess… Illustrator, Designer, Paper Engineer
+Lowell Hess… Illustrator, Designer, Paper Engineer extraordinaire.

 “Almost everything that guy ever did makes my head explode.”